Just another web developer in Bolzano

 Regardless of qualification, the services I offer my clients are a true reflection of the way I have developed my career.
 I started out creating websites as a freelance web programmer, moved through the world of communications agencies and through experience in a multinational corporation I got into the all-around coding business.
 Along the way I learned how to manage as best as possible time and deadlines and how to get the best out of teamwork for my colleagues and me.

 In my daily work I write in PHP, JavaScript and Python.
 Completing the toolbox I use every day is knowledge of frontend (jQuery, Vanilla JS, React, Vue JS, GSAP), backend (Laravel) and CMS (WordPress, Shopware, PrestaShop) technologies.
+On top of that, I treat AI as an engineering tool: I bring AI-assisted coding and agentic workflows into real development pipelines the way enterprise teams do, to move faster on production-ready code while keeping a human firmly in the loop on quality and security.

 Where did I learn to be a web programmer in Bolzano?